redhat-developer/odo/docs/website/docs/command-reference/init.md

 ```
 $ odo init
 ?
-Select language: go
+Select language: java
 ?
-Select project type: Go Runtime (go, registry: DefaultDevfileRegistry)
+Select project type: Maven Java (java-maven, registry: DefaultDevfileRegistry)
 ?
-Which starter project do you want to use? go-starter
+Which starter project do you want to use? springbootproject
 ?
-Enter component name: my-go-app
+Enter component name: my-java-maven-app
- ✓  Downloading devfile "go" from registry "DefaultDevfileRegistry" [944ms]
+ ✓  Downloading devfile "java-maven" from registry "DefaultDevfileRegistry" [949ms]
- ✓  Downloading starter project "go-starter" [622ms]
+ ✓  Downloading starter project "springbootproject" [430ms]

-Your new component "my-go-app" is ready in the current directory.
+Your new component "my-java-maven-app" is ready in the current directory.
 To start editing your component, use "odo dev" and open this folder in your favorite IDE.
 Changes will be directly reflected on the cluster.
 To deploy your component to a cluster use "odo deploy".